marialuisacp/react-business-card/README.md

 Here's a presentation of how the project is:

 ![Imagem do projeto ](presentation.gif)

+You can see this project run in publish version, just click [here](https://react-business-card-db6af.firebaseapp.com/).

+### Technologies

 In the implementation were used the technologies listed below: